StriderJGalt/distributed-web-crawler/README.md

   - Saves the graph to specified file and open in browser.
 Use -s flag if u need to view graph settings.
   Eg: `graph -s`
 * update url
-  - Updates the adjacency list of the url
+  - Updates the adjacency list of the url in all worker nodes
   Eg: `update https://iiit.ac.in`
+* pagerank
+  - Calculates the pagerank of whole graph
+  Eg: `pagerank`

 use ctrl-d to exit